hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 # Task 4.
 Required Connector Configuration

-This section explains the required connector configuration in order to work with Hummingbot.
+This section explains the required steps for connector in order to work with Hummingbot.

+To do so:

-First, add your new connector package to `setup.py`, in `packages` variable add your package as below:
+1. Add your new connector package to `setup.py`.
+2. In `packages` variable, add in your package as shown:
 ```python
     packages = [
         "hummingbot",